Table of contents

 Cover is available for the liability that the Member has to pay damages or compensation to passengers who are on board the Ship where such liability arises as a result of a ‘casualty’, and includes any liability to return passengers to their port of departure or to forward them to their port of destination and to pay for their maintenance ashore.

 The obligation of the Association to indemnify Members for passenger claims may result in claims being made by the Association against other clubs participating in the International Group Pooling Agreement.
 Therefore, it is important that the definition of ’casualty’ for the purposes of Rule 28 (b) should be the same as that in the Pooling Agreement.
-Consequently, for the purposes of Rule 28.b, the term ’casualty’ means ’an incident or condition on board involving either collision, stranding, explosion, fire or other cause rendering the Ship incapable of safe navigation to its intended destination or a threat to the life, health or safety of passengers’.26 This phrase is somewhat broader than the manner in which the word ‘casualty’ is used elsewhere in these Rules, i.e. an event likely to give rise to a claim under a marine insurance policy, such as a grounding, collision or fire.27
+Consequently, for the purposes of Rule 28.b, the term ’casualty’ means as an incident or condition on board involving either collision, stranding, explosion, fire or any other cause affecting the physical condition of the Ship so as to render it incapable of safe navigation to its intended destination or a threat to the life, health or safety of passengers’.26 This phrase is somewhat broader than the manner in which the word ‘casualty’ is used elsewhere in these Rules, i.e. an event likely to give rise to a claim under a marine insurance policy, such as a grounding, collision or fire.27

 Therefore, cover may be available under Rule 28.b following the outbreak of a contagious disease since such an event may be ‘an incident or condition on board involving a threat to the life, health or safety of passengers.’28 However, if ‘an incident or condition on board’ is to constitute a ‘casualty’ within the meaning of the Rule, the incident or condition must represent a threat to passengers in general and not merely to any particular passenger, but this does not mean that all passengers need to be exposed to the same degree of risk or that the incident or condition must have originated on board.
 Therefore, the Rule would apply if a contagious disease originating ashore resulted in a general threat to passengers on board the Ship while in port.

-However, cover is not available for the Member’s liability to pay damages or compensation to passengers in circumstances where a voyage is terminated for commercial reasons, e.g. due to the fact that the vessel has been inadequately equipped or maintained, or due to a war risk,29 since it cannot be said that there has been a ‘casualty’ in the above sense in either case.30
+However, cover is not available for the Member’s liability to pay damages or compensation to passengers in circumstances where a voyage is terminated due to the fact that the Member has not complied with his obligation to properly equip or maintain the Ship or any other obligation that he has under Rule 8 or due to a war risk,29 or due to commercial reasons since it cannot be said that there has been a ‘casualty’ in the above sense in such cases.

 ‘passengers on board the Ship’